dogu-team/gamium/README.md

   <b>Gamium</b>
 </p>
 <p align="center">
-Gamium is an SDK that allows you to automate gameplay
+Gamium is an SDK that allows you to automate game test
 </p>

 ## Automation Demo by Gamium